dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 case, since the p-value is less than the significance level (\< 0.05), we can safely reject the null hypothesis.

-Below is code on how to access different elements from the summary.
+Below is some code on how to access different elements from the summary() function of the linear model.

 ``` r
 summary(cars_lm)$coefficients